kunalmhatre/bundlem/README.md

 - Our Node.js server is on [Heroku](https://www.heroku.com/) and MongoDB is provided by [mLab](https://mlab.com/).

 ### Do you want to collaborate code?
 You are more than welcome.
 Currently, I am working on documenting the code and writing test cases to cover at least 50% of the code.
 Once the documentation is done, code will be more understandable (I hope so), and more efficient the collaboration would be.
 Issues (bugs or improvements) are always welcome.
+Please do read CONTRIBUTING.md before collaborating your valuable efforts.

 ### License
 MIT